depicted-candela/TransitionalSQL/solutions/9_plSqlFusion.md

 <div class="solution-box pitfall-box">
 <h4>Solution Insight</h4>
 <ul>
     <li><strong>Contrast:</strong> While the PL/SQL version is functional, the JavaScript solution is more idiomatic and concise for this specific problem.
-JavaScript's native handling of JSON, its direct syntax for regular expressions (`/.../`), and its property existence check (`!== undefined`) make the logic more natural and readable for developers with a web background.</li>
+JavaScript's native handling of JSON, its direct syntax for regular expressions (<code>/.../</code>), and its property existence check (<code>!== undefined</code>) make the logic more natural and readable for developers with a web background.</li>
     <li><strong>Advantage:</strong> This demonstrates the principle of polyglot programming: using the right language for the right task.
 MLE empowers developers to make this choice at a granular level within the database, which can lead to more maintainable and often more performant code for specific use cases like complex data validation.</li>
 </ul>
 </div>